projectcontour/contour/README.md

 - Depending on your configuration, new cloud resources -- for example, ELBs in AWS

 See also [TLS support](docs/tls.md) for details on configuring TLS support for the services behind Contour.
-TLS is available in Contour version 0.3 and later.

 For information on configuring TLS for gRPC between Contour and Envoy, see [grpc-tls-howto.md](docs/grpc-tls-howto.md)